ibexa/documentation-developer/docs/cookbook/exposing_siteaccess_aware_configuration_for_your_bundle.md

 ## Semantic configuration parsing

-An abstract `Configuration` class has been added, simplifying the way to add a SiteAccess settings tree like the following in `ezplatform.yml` or `config.yml`:
+An abstract `Configuration` class has been added, simplifying the way to add a SiteAccess settings tree like the following in `ezplatform.yml`:

 ``` yaml
 acme_example: